Tonight, Dan from Hinsdale House joins me on The Haunted Librarian Show.

 Guests and visitors to the property claim to see the ghosts of both Laura and Charles in the house.

 The couple’s daughter, Jean Schweppe Armour, died at the age of 48.
 Brother John Shedd Schweppe died in 1996.
-Neither child had children.
+Neither child had children who were interested or able to maintain the house.

 The house sat abandoned for 46 years.